roblevintennis/guest-posts/articles/the-little-button-that-could.md

 }
 ```

-Now open up that `index.html` page by double-clicking it to view it as a `file://` resource in your browser.
-If you see an ugly button with `hotpink` text you've succeeded.
+Now open up that `index.html` page by double-clicking it to view it as a local `file://` resource in your browser.
+If you see an ugly generic button with `hotpink` text you've succeeded.

-_Now, I could spend a long time showing you how to style a button, but, ahem, I'm pretty sure you should just have a look at [A Complete Guide to Links and Buttons](https://css-tricks.com/a-complete-guide-to-links-and-buttons/) which has exhaustive information on the matter.
-Our goal today is to get our little button working across 4 frameworks.
-I'll get you some nice styling resources to just drop in towards the end of the article.
-Onwards._

 ## React

-TODO --- make sure we've updated the article to NOT create a package.json in littlebutton-react before running upcoming commands!

-We'll go ahead and utilize `create-react-app` to kick off a React application; from the top-level directory do:
+We'll go ahead and utilize `create-react-app` to kick off a React application in our `littlebutton-react` workspace.
+From the top-level directory do:

 ```shell
 # See https://create-react-app.dev/docs/getting-started/#quick-start